NVIDIA/apex/examples/imagenet/README.md

 ## Requirements

-- APEx which can be installed from https://www.github.com/nvidia/apex
+- Apex which can be installed from https://www.github.com/nvidia/apex
-- Install PyTorch from source, master branch of ([pytorch on github](https://www.github.com/pytorch/pytorch)
+- Install PyTorch from source, master branch of [pytorch on github](https://www.github.com/pytorch/pytorch).
 - `pip install -r requirements.txt`
 - Download the ImageNet dataset and move validation images to labeled subfolders
     - To do this, you can use the following script: https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh